opengeogroep/safetymaps-onboard/README.md

 ## Making a release

 Copy `bag_settings.sh.example` to `bag_settings.sh` and adjust settings to your environment.
-The settings should allow psql to connect to the same bag database as the NodeJS safetymapsDBK application.
+The settings should allow psql to connect to the same BAG database as the NodeJS safetymapsDBK application.
 Alternatively, a few example rows are provided in `bag.txt.example`.
 Copy this to `bag.txt` and comment out the `psql` call in release.sh to use it.